Tracie Young: Career

 Her debut album, Far from the Hurting Kind, was released in 1984 under the name Tracie.
 It was reissued in Japan in 1996.
 Weller produced and backed the record and wrote some of the songs.
 A featured track was the Elvis Costello song "(I Love You) When You Sleep", which he wrote for her.

 Young recorded with The Style Council again in 1985, contributing backing vocals to the song "Boy Who Cried Wolf", a single taken from the album Our Favourite Shop.

 Respond ceased operations in 1986 and Young was briefly signed by Polydor.
 The second album she recorded whilst signed to Polydor, titled No Smoke Without Fire, was never released by them.
 It was eventually released in May 2014 by Cherry Red Records.

-Since the late 1990s, Young has enjoyed a second career as a radio presenter, currently working at Radio Essex and also Connect FM in Peterborough and Northamptonshire.
-In 2009, Young did a one-off gig, supporting Billy Franks (formerly of The Faith Brothers) at the Shepherd's Bush Empire.
-The show was on 6 June 2009 and Young was backed by the Southend rock band, Soliss.
+In the late 1990s Young enjoyed a second career as a radio presenter, working at Radio Essex and Connect FM in Peterborough and Northamptonshire.

+On 6 June 2009, Young did a one-off gig, supporting Billy Franks (formerly of The Faith Brothers) at the Shepherd's Bush Empire.
+Young was backed by the Southend rock band, Soliss.
 In the wake of the show, Young released a self-produced, limited edition six-song EP of previously released material, titled It Happened One Night...
 And Other Songs.

 In 2010, with the co-operation of Young, Cherry Red Records reissued her 1984 debut Far from the Hurting Kind, marking the first time the album has been available in the UK on CD.
-The 20 track CD features the 10 songs from the original album release plus 10 bonus tracks.
+The 20-track CD features the 10 songs from the original album release plus 10 bonus tracks.